MicrosoftDocs/IntuneDocs.pl-pl/intune/windows-information-protection-policy-create.md

 ## <a name="to-add-a-wip-policy"></a>Aby dodać zasady funkcji WIP

-Po skonfigurowaniu usługi Intune w organizacji można utworzyć zasady dotyczące funkcji WIP za pośrednictwem witryny [Azure Portal](https://docs.microsoft.com/intune-classic/deploy-use/azure-portal-for-microsoft-intune-mam-policies). <!---Is there an azure topic you can use instead of a classic? if not, should this topic be moved into the azure docset?--->
+Po skonfigurowaniu usługi Intune w organizacji można utworzyć zasady dotyczące funkcji WIP za pośrednictwem witryny [Azure Portal](https://docs.microsoft.com/intune-classic/deploy-use/azure-portal-for-microsoft-intune-mam-policies). <!---Is there an azure topic you can use instead of a classic? if not, should this topic be moved into the azure doc set?--->

 1. Przejdź do **pulpitu nawigacyjnego zarządzania aplikacjami mobilnymi usługi Intune**, wybierz pozycję **Wszystkie ustawienia** > **Zasady aplikacji**.